Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Evaluation of phase space

 and

-The sums over $p^0_y$ includes the two terms $p^0_y=p^{0-}_y$ and $p^0_y=p^{0+}_y$ in the regions $R_2^+$ and $R_2^-$ and only $p^0_y=p^{0-}_y$ for $R_1$, where $p^{0\pm}_y$ are given in Eq.~(\ref{eq:pyRoots}).
+The sums over $p^0_y$ include the two terms $p^0_y=p^{0-}_y$ and $p^0_y=p^{0+}_y$ in the regions $R_2^+$ and $R_2^-$ and only $p^0_y=p^{0-}_y$ for $R_1$, where $p^{0\pm}_y$ are given in Eq.~(\ref{eq:pyRoots}).
 Notice that in the absence of rotation solutions with $n'\geq n$ are not allowed.
-In the case of small rotation considered in this work, transitions to higher Landau levels number are allowed even though their contribution is usually negligible.
+In the case of small rotation considered in this work, transitions to higher Landau level numbers are allowed even though their contribution is usually negligible.
 The equations given above are valid for finite positive rotation only, for $\Omega<0$ the regions become

 and